aswinmurali-io/whatsmytodaystasks/README.md

-# What's my today's tasks
+# What's my today's tasks?

 A tasker with a partial gantt-style week-based project planner!
 Build your project faster by assigning tasks with a deadline in a week-based fashion, this makes devs more productive.